Kampfkarren/selene/docs/src/roblox.md

 `std = "roblox+testez"`

-But first you'll need to create a `testez.yml` or `testez.yaml` file, which you can do so [with this template](https://gist.github.com/Kampfkarren/f2dddc2ebfa4e0662e44b8702e519c2d).
+But first you'll need to create a `testez.yml` file, which you can do so [with this template](https://gist.github.com/Kampfkarren/f2dddc2ebfa4e0662e44b8702e519c2d).

 ## Pinned standard library